QueenOfSquiggles/bevy_htnp/README.md

 ## Guaranteed Best Documentation

 The best documentation will always be the examples and unit tests.
 The example `basic_htnp` should be an excellent way to show how to get started.

+## Contibuting

+(I definitely need better contribution guidlines someday...)

+#### What I am doing to make this crate better
+- Integrating into my own game(s)
+- Fixing issues I come across wrt my games
+- Adding features necessary to my games that are general enough to be applicable to other games

+#### What you can do to make this crate better
+- Report bugs (see issue templates)
+- Create feature request write-ups (see issue templates)
+- Submit PRs **for existing feature requests**

+Overall, your contributions must not affect the licensing of this crate.
+99% of the time this shouldn't be a problem.
+As long as you write your own code, your contributions should be fine.